How to Wire a 240V Electric Garage Heater

 Installation Process: Hardwire vs. Receptacle

 You have two primary methods for connecting the heater: hardwiring or using a cord-and-plug connection.
-The heater’s manual and UL listing will specify which methods are permissible for that particular model.
+The heater’s manufacturer instructions and listing will specify which methods are permitted for that particular model.

 How to Hardwire a 240V Heater

 Many professional installations hardwire 240V heater units for a permanent and secure connection.
-This involves running your 10/2 NM-B or individual conductors inside conduit directly to the heater’s junction box.
-When using conduit, ensure your calculations for conduit fill for 240V circuit are accurate per NEC Chapter 9 tables.
-At the heater, you’ll connect the two hot conductors (typically black and white, with the white re-identified as a hot conductor with black or red phase tape) to the L1 and L2 terminals and the bare copper or green conductor to the ground screw.
-This direct method is often cleaner and is standard practice for fixed appliances.
+This involves running appropriate conductors (for example, 10/2 NM-B in dry, concealed residential locations, or individual 10 AWG THHN/THWN conductors in conduit where conduit is required) directly to the heater’s junction box.
+When using conduit, ensure your calculations for conduit fill for 240V circuit are accurate per NEC Chapter 9 provisions and use listed fittings for cable terminations.
+At the heater, connect the two hot conductors (commonly black and red, or black and re-identified white) to the L1 and L2 terminals and the bare copper or green conductor to the ground screw.
+Re-identify any white conductor used as hot with tape or permanent marking.
+This direct method is often cleaner and standard for fixed appliances.

 NEMA 6-30 Receptacle Wiring for a Plug-In Heater

-If the heater is designed for plug-in use, you’ll perform a NEMA 6-30 receptacle wiring installation (or a NEMA 6-50 for larger units).
-The 240V split-phase wiring is straightforward: the two hot conductors connect to the brass-colored straight-blade terminals, and the equipment grounding conductor connects to the green U-shaped ground terminal.
-It’s crucial to understand that the requirements for specialty receptacles like these are distinct from standard 120V garage receptacles.
+If the heater is designed for plug-in use, you’ll perform a NEMA 6-30 receptacle wiring installation (or a NEMA 6-50 for larger, higher-ampacity units).
+The 240V split-phase wiring is straightforward: the two hot conductors connect to the two hot terminals on the receptacle and the equipment grounding conductor connects to the grounding terminal.
+It’s crucial to understand that the requirements for specialty receptacles like these differ from standard 120V garage receptacles, and you must follow the heater manufacturer’s instructions and the equipment listing for cord-and-plug use.

 Advanced Considerations for Garage Power